Small Group Health Insurance – Arizona

 Are there small-business tax credits?

 Some employers may qualify when purchasing via SHOP.
-We’ll review current criteria with your tax advisor.
+Confirm eligibility with your tax advisor.

 Federal COBRA generally applies at 20+ employees; smaller groups may have state continuation options.
-We’ll outline requirements during setup.
+We outline requirements during setup.

-Compliance: Availability, networks, contributions, participation rules, and underwriting vary by carrier and Arizona location.
+Important: Availability, networks, contributions, participation rules, and underwriting vary by carrier and Arizona location.
 This page is general information and does not modify any policy documents.
-Blake Insurance Group: Licensed insurance producer (NPR/NPN 16944666).
-Trademarks belong to their owners.

 License: 16117464